 The amount of the impairment loss is recognised in profit or loss within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other expenses in profit or loss m) Applications and redemptions n) Net assets attributable to unitholders
+Subsequent recoveries of amounts previously written off are credited against other expenses in profit or loss.

+m) Applications and redemptions

-Applications received for units in the Fund are recorded prior to the issue of units in the Fund.
+Applications received for units in the Fund are recorded net of any entry fees payable prior to the issue of units in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.